The Finder (American TV series): Broadcast

 on July 11, 2012 Australia's Network Ten only aired three episodes before pulling the series from the schedule, and lost broadcast rights in March 2016 without airing the remaining episodes.

 The order of the episodes that aired differs from the order produced and intended.
-This does create some discontinuity in the events of the show, such as Timo and Leo meeting for the first time in the episode 'The Conversation', despite the two having met and conversed in previously aired episodes, or the mention of Willa not having access to the internet in the same episode, despite her probation officer allowing it two episodes before.
+This does create some discontinuity in the events of the show, such as Timo and Leo meeting for the first time in the episode "The Conversation", despite the two having met and conversed in previously aired episodes; the mention of Willa not having access to the internet in the same episode, despite her probation officer allowing it two episodes before; or the creation of an "honor jar" for paying one's bill, since Willa is not permitted behind the bar, when Willa was behind the bar (and the honor jar present) in earlier episodes.

-The series was released on Disney+ on May 20th, 2022.
+The series was released on Disney+ on May 20, 2022.

-The following list of episodes is the show's original order with each episode's televised order in parenthesis.
+This list of episodes is the show's original order with each episode's televised order in parentheses.